-You should also include ‘near me’ search terms as these will capture certain search habits of customers looking to find your store locations quickly.
+Furthermore, you should also include ”˜near me’ search terms as these will capture certain search habits of customers looking to find your store locations quickly.

 The key for multiple locations is consistency.
 So this can happen effectively, the creation of a set of local SEO guidelines will assist you in making sure that each store is represented in the same manner.
 Here are a few pointers to start you off:

-This will be the master version of all your store details and can be kept up to date on a frequent basis.
+This will be the master version of all your store details and can be kept up to date frequently.
 By using Google Docs or another shared file it will be even easier to collaborate and ensure that if store information changes for any reason that everyone is aware.

-It’s not enough to just have one person replicating information for each of your stores – each store should be as unique as possible in order for it to be found by local customers.
+It’s not enough to just have one person replicating information for each of your stores – each store should be as unique as possible for it to be found by local customers.

 Do your stores provide different services at all?
-It’s worth being explicit about which services are provided by individual stores, even if they are all the same.
+It is worth being explicit about which services are provided by individual stores, even if they are all the same.